softwaresaved/common-form-questions/core-questions.md

 #### Answer-Choices:
 * Yes
 * No
+* Maybe / Not sure

 ### Question:
 How did you first hear about the \<the event\>

+#### Reason:
+To understand which forms of publicity reach our attendees/applicants and understand better how to balance publicity effort

 #### Answer-Choices:
 * Institute Website (www.software.ac.uk)